 Select the appropriate path for your software in the database.
 HKEY_CURRENT_USER\Software\Microsoft\Office\15.0\Outlook.
 For newer versions, replace 15.0 with 16.0.
 Delete this registry key.
 Then restart your PC.
 The Outlook search should work fine again.
-If not, then the only solution left it to uninstall and reinstall the program on your computer.
+If not, then the only solution left is to uninstall and reinstall the program on your computer.

-When uninstalling the program, proceed like you are repairing it.
-To remove the program, open Control Panel, select “Program” and then “Uninstall program.”
+When uninstalling the program, proceed as if you are repairing it.
+To remove the program, open Control Panel, select “Program,” and then “Uninstall program.”
 Then select “Add or Remove Features” in the “Microsoft Office” entry and confirm the action with “Next.”

 You will then see a list of individual associated programs.
 Click on the small arrow next to “Microsoft Outlook” and set it to “Not Available.”
 Confirm your selection with “Next” and follow any further instructions from the (un)install wizard.
 When the uninstallation is complete, close the window and restart the computer.
 Please let us know if the above plan works.

-I hope you have learnt on how to fix the outlook search not working issue.
+I hope you have learned how to fix the Outlook search not working issue.

 For more information about troubleshooting Outlook search issues, visit the Microsoft website.